 Here’s some interesting mussel farming information if you want to learn more about the PEI mussel industry.

-Males are cream coloured and females are coral.
+Did you know males are cream coloured and females are coral?
+And, mussel meat is smaller in the summer months.
 See, you learned something!

 Here’s the recipe: